pivotal/docs-tap/install-aws.hbs.md

 ## <a id='access-tap-gui'></a> Access Tanzu Application Platform GUI

 To access Tanzu Application Platform GUI, you can use the host name that you configured earlier.
 This host name is pointed at the shared ingress.
-To configure LoadBalancer for Tanzu Application Platform GUI, see [Accessing Tanzu Application Platform GUI](tap-gui/accessing-tap-gui.md).
+To configure LoadBalancer for Tanzu Application Platform GUI, see [Access Tanzu Application Platform GUI](tap-gui/accessing-tap-gui.md).

 You're now ready to start using Tanzu Application Platform GUI.
 Proceed to the [Getting Started](getting-started.md) topic or the